GarryLed/IoT-team-collaboration-project/README.md

 - Injury prevention
 - Carbon Monoxide is a poisonous gas which is sometimes reffered to as "The Silent Killer".
 When researching about Kitchen safety devices we thought it would be a good idea to have an all in one device which could detect temperature, carbon monoxide and the air quality.
 Since Carbon Monoxide is a poisonous, flammable gas that is colorless, odorless and tasteless we thought that receiving a notification which will help warn people of the gas would be perfect to include in a kitchen safety device.

-Above bullet points are only suggestions and may be changed or modified.
-This sections requires 1 page and references.

 ## Summary of the Project solution  [2 pages]